November 23, 2020

 But in addition to our friends partying and cooking up a storm in Tuscany, here are other destinations our culinary travelers are enjoying this week: Ikaria (Greece), the Amalfi Coast, Emilia Romagna, and the Loire Valley.
 And personally I wish I were with them for each!

 And this weekend we have travelers starting itineraries in Brittany and Italy’s Lakes region as well, as well additional travelers in Tuscany, Andalusia (Spain), Provence, the Dordogne (France), and more Tuscany and the Amalfi Coast.

 In fact, one thing that seems to hold true for our 2017 season is that people are branching out.
 Of course certain countries and regions are always popular, but this year we’re selling a few more of our “Hidden Gem” destinations, and we couldn’t be happier, as we think sometimes these make the most authentic and memorable trips.

 So what are people doing today?

-At Home in a Tuscan Villa today our group birthday revelers is enjoying a cooking class where they will prepare a full Tuscan meal such as homemade tagliatelle pasta, wood-oven roasted pork, and apple tart.
-They will have some free time this evening to enjoy the gardens, have a glass of wine on the terrace, relax in the library, or play a game of billiiards!
+Today our group birthday revelers at a Tuscan villa is enjoying a cooking class where they will prepare a full Tuscan meal such as homemade tagliatelle pasta, wood-oven roasted pork, and apple tart.
+They will have some free time this evening to enjoy the gardens, have a glass of wine on the terrace, relax in the library, or play a game of billiards!
 Tomorrow they are off on a full-day excursion to the Cinque Terre.